 After selling her business, Lewis earned a law degree from the University of Washington and went to work in Olympia as a legislative analyst for the State Department of Labor and Industries.
 In 1997, she became Chief Electrical Inspector for the state of Washington.
 During her tenure, Lewis helped turn around a troubled state electrical program, and in 1999 received a Governor’s Distinguished Management Leadership Award for her efforts.
 In 2000, Lewis returned to the IBEW, where she currently works as a Business Representative for Local 46.

 In an interview with Local 46 Apprentice Nicole Grant and Trevor Griffey on April 13, 2006, Janet Lewis shared her memories of becoming active in the women’s movement, how her feminist sensibilities brought her into the labor movement, and the challenges she’s faced trying to bring the two commitments together.
-To the right are streaming-video excerpts of the interview.
 Video editing by Daren Salter.